-Program Name Program Description Number of Recipients and Average Awards Volume 2011-2012 Appropriations FY2013 Direct Subsidized Stafford Loans Provides low-interest loans to financially needy undergraduate students.
-Interest on the loans is paid by the government while borrowers are in school.
+Program Name Program Description Number of Recipients and Average Awards Volume 2012-2013 Appropriations FY2014 Direct Subsidized Stafford Loans Provides low-interest loans to financially needy undergraduate students.
+Interest on the loans is paid by the government while borrowers are in school, in the grace period, and during deferment.
 Borrowing is subject to annual and aggregate loan limits.
 Borrowers begin repaying loans six months after ceasing at least half-time enrollment in postsecondary education, unless borrower qualifies for deferment.
 Cancellation of loans is available for employment in certain designated fields, under certain conditions.
-Approximately 9.4 million borrowers in 2011-2012.
-Average loan of \$3,644 for undergraduate students and \$7,485 for graduate students.
-Median family income of undergraduate recipients was \$30,500.
-Total loan volume was \$40.0 billion.
-NOTE: Most recent final new loan volume, FY 2012, was \$35.6 billion.
+Approximately 8.3 million borrowers in 2011-2012.
+Average loan of \$3,468.
+58% of recipients came from families with an income of less than \$30,000.
+The total loan volume was \$27.4 billion.
+Federal appropriation of \$26.2 billion.
 Direct Unsubsidized Stafford Loans Provides low-interest loans to undergraduate and graduate/ professional students.
 Loans are provided regardless of borrowers' income or financial need, as long as total aid does not exceed cost of attendance.
-Recipients are charged interest on the loans while they are in school.
+Recipients are charged interest on the loans at all times.
 Borrowing is subject to annual and aggregate loan limits; limits are higher for independent students.
 Unless borrower qualifies for deferment, loan repayment begins six months after borrowers cease at least half-time enrollment in postsecondary education.
 Cancellation of loans is available for employment in certain designated fields, under certain conditions.
-Approximately 8.8 million recipients in 2011-2012.
-Average loan of \$4,066 for undergraduate students and \$11,432 for graduate students.
-The median family income of undergraduate recipients was \$34,900.
-Total loan volume was \$45.9 billion.
-NOTE: Most recent final new loan volume, FY 2012, was \$58.5 billion.
+Approximately 7.7 million borrowers in 2011-2012.
+Average loan of \$3,922 for undergraduate students and \$11,432 for graduate students.
+The total loan volume was \$55.9 billion.
+Federal appropriation of \$54.7 billion.
 Direct PLUS Loans Provides loans to (1) the parents of dependent undergraduates, as defined by HEA, and (2) graduate and professional students.
 Borrowers may obtain loans up to the full amount of the cost of education, minus any aid students receive from other sources.
 Loans are provided regardless of income, but borrowers must pass a credit check or obtain an endorser.
-In 2011-2012, approximately 879,000 parents received PLUS.
-The average loan was \$12,575.
-In the same academic year, an estimated 360,000 graduate/ professional students borrowed an average \$19,958 in Grad PLUS loans.
-The median income of parent borrowers was \$78,500 and \$15,000 for graduate borrowers.
-PLUS borrowers (parents and graduate/ professional students) received \$18.2 billion NOTE: The most recent final new loan volume, FY 2012, was \$20.7 billion.
+Approximately 1 million parent borrowers in 2011-2012.
+Average loan of \$12,089.
+In the same award year, an estimated 365,000 graduate/professional students borrowed an average \$18,554 in Grad PLUS loans.
+PLUS borrowers (parents and graduate/ professional students) received \$18.0 billion.
+Federal appropriation of \$18.8 billion.